Facebook discloses security breach affecting 50 million users

-(Reuters) - Facebook Inc (FB.O) said on Friday that hackers stole digital login codes allowing them to take over up to 50 million user accounts, after what has already been a difficult year for the company’s reputation.
+(Reuters) - Facebook Inc (FB.O) said on Friday that hackers stole digital login codes allowing them to take over up to 50 million user accounts in its worst breach ever given the unprecedented level of potential access, adding to what has been a difficult year for the company’s reputation.

-Facebook, which has more than 2.2 billion monthly active users, said it has been unable to determine yet whether the attacker misused any of the affected accounts or stole private information.
+Facebook, which has more than 2.2 billion monthly active users, said it has been unable to determine yet whether the attacker misused any of the accounts or stole private information.
 It also has yet to identify the attacker’s location or whether specific victims had been targeted.

 Chief Executive Mark Zuckerberg described the incident as a “really serious security issue” in a conference call with reporters.

-Facebook made headlines earlier this year after the data of 87 million users was improperly accessed by Cambridge Analytica, a political consultancy.
-The disclosure has prompted government inquiries into the company’s privacy practices across the world, and fueled a “#deleteFacebook” social media movement among consumers.
+Facebook made headlines earlier this year after a limited amount of data of 87 million users was improperly accessed by Cambridge Analytica, a political consultancy.
+The disclosure has prompted government inquiries into the company’s privacy practices across the world, and fueled a “#deleteFacebook” social movement among consumers.

 U.S. lawmakers said on Friday that the hack may boost calls for data privacy legislation.